 WARNING!
-Do not install the boiler on carpet.
+Do not install the boiler on combustible surface.

 WARNING!
-The boiler must be installed in a room in which there is a supply of air for ventilation and combustion, regardless of whether it is taken from outside (sealed combustion) or from inside (combustion in ventilated room).
+The appliance must be installed in a room in which there is a supply of air for ventilation and combustion, regardless of whether it is taken from outside (sealed combustion) or from inside (combustion in ventilated room).

 WARNING!
-Inadequate ventilation of the boiler can cause elevated air temperatures.
+Inadequate ventilation of the appliance can cause elevated air temperatures.

 WARNING!
-Make sure that the intake and outlet openings are the right size and that there are no obstructions and blockages.
-If the problem cannot be resolved, do not start up the boiler.
+Make sure that the inlet and extract openings are appropriately sized and that there are no obstructions such as flyscreens or guazes.
+If the problem cannot be resolved, do not start the appliance.
 Please keep in mind these restrictions and the risks they may cause to the operator.